developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/wipedevice/index.md

 ##Overview

-Use this Wizard to erase data on the device using Factory Reset (all data) or Enterprise Reset (only non-persistent data) actions.
-Read important additional information [about device reset](/mx/powermgr/#reboot) about these actions.
+Use this Wizard to erase data on the device using Factory Reset (all data) or Enterprise Reset (only non-persistent data). **See important additional information [about reset actions](/mx/powermgr/#reboot)**.

+### Bypass Notes

-For devices with MX 7.1 or higher, it is possible to automatically [bypass the Android Setup Wizard](#/bypasssetupwizard) (also known as the "GMS Welcome Screen") following an Enterprise Reset.
+* **On devices with MX 7.1 or higher**, it is possible to automatically bypass the Android Setup Wizard (also known as the "Welcome Screen") following an Enterprise Reset.
 More [about Setup Wizard Bypass](/mx/powermgr/#setup-wizard-bypass).

-**On devices running Android N and higher**, it's also possible to skip the Android Setup Wizard by scanning a barcode when the wizard appears or at any time thereafter.
-[See below](/#setupwizardmanualbypass) for details.
+* **On devices with Android N and higher**, it's also possible to skip the Android Setup Wizard by scanning a barcode when the wizard appears or at any time thereafter.
+See section below for details.

 -----